-As always, in determining whether a service charge is recoverable or not, it is vital to refer to the ‘contractual’ document which is the Lease.
-This will contain a raft of terms dealing with obligations on the part of the landlord and how the landlord can recover the cost of carrying out those obligations.
+In determining whether a service charge is recoverable or not, it is vital to refer to the ‘contractual’ document.
+This is the Lease.
+This will contain terms dealing with obligations on the part of the landlord.
+As well as how the landlord can recover the cost of carrying out those obligations.

 Just because a service charge is low does not necessarily mean everything is in order.
 Indeed, we would expect to see a material level of ongoing service charges as part of good management of a building.
 The precise amount depends on the nature of the building and its facilities.
-Each building has to be considered on its merits.
-A high service charge might well reflect a well-managed building which in turn will benefit individual lease holders when they come to sell in terms of marketability and value.
+A high service charge might well reflect a well-managed building.
+In turn this will benefit individual lease holders when they come to sell in terms of marketability and value.

 In addition to the terms of the lease, there are statutory provisions which:

 - Limit what a landlord may recover by way of service charge.